Hedging the Drift: Learning to Optimize under Non-Stationarity: Sliding Window-Upper Confidence Bound ( SW-UCB ) Algorithm: An Optimal Strategy with Known Variation Budgets

-We are now ready to formally state a dynamic regret upper bound of the \swofu~for drifting linear bandits. \begin{theorem} For the drifting linear bandit setting, the dynamic regret of the \swofu~is upper bounded as $\R_T\left(\swofu\right)=\widetilde{O}\left(wB_T+dT/\sqrt{w}\right).$ When $B_T$ is known, by taking $w=\Theta\left((dT)^{2/3}B_T^{-2/3}\right),$ the dynamic regret of the \swofu~is When $B_T$ is unknown, by taking $w=\Theta\left((dT)^{2/3}\right),$ the dynamic regret of the \swofu~is \end{theorem} \begin{proof}{Poof Sketch.} The complete proof is in Section \ref{sec:theorem:sw_main} of the appendix.
-The proof involves upper bounding the two terms on the L.H.S. of eq. \eqref{eq:decomp}.
-The first term can be upper bounded by a intuitive telescoping sum.
-For the second term, we first remark a similar quantity is analyzed in \citep{AYPS11}, which involves a matrix telescoping technique under stationarity.
-Nevertheless, due to the ``forgetting principle" of the \swofu, we cannot directly adopt this.
-Instead, we make use of the Sherman-Morrison formula to overcome the barrier. \halmos \end{proof} \begin{remark} When the variation budget $B_T$ is known, Theorem \ref{theorem:sw_main} recommends choosing the size $w$ of the sliding window to be decreasing with $B_T$.
+If $B_T$ is known, the DM can set $w=\lfloor d^{2/3}T^{2/3}B_T^{-2/3}\rfloor$ and achieve a regret upper bound $\widetilde{O} (d^{2/3}B_T^{1/3}T^{2/3} ).$ If $B_T$ is not known, which is often the case in practice, the DM can set $w=\lfloor (dT)^{2/3}\rfloor$ to obtain a regret upper bound $\widetilde{O}(d^{2/3}(B_T+1)T^{2/3}).$ \halmos \end{proof} \begin{remark} When the variation budget $B_T$ is known, Theorem \ref{theorem:sw_main} recommends choosing the size $w$ of the sliding window to be decreasing with $B_T$.
 The recommendation is in agreement with the intuition that, when the learning environment becomes more volatile, the DM should focus on more recent observations.
 Indeed, if the underlying learning environment is changing at a higher rate, then the DM's past observations become obsolete faster.
 Theorem \ref{theorem:sw_main} pins down the intuition of forgetting past observation in face of drifting environments, by providing the mathematical definition of the sliding window size $w$ that yields the optimal dynamic regret bound. \end{remark}